 Figure 4:

 Legend: Heatmaps showing the time-adjusted hazard ratios for the combined effect of each individual modifier (exposure, y-axis) and non-sarcomeric HCM (left panel) or sarcomeric HCM (right panel) on the hazard of the investigated outcomes (x-axis).
-All hazard ratios are adjusted for sex and computed using age as the time-scale with left-truncation at the first visit at a SHaRe site.
+All hazard ratios are adjusted for sex and computed using age as the timescale with left-truncation at the first visit at a SHaRe site.
 Only exposure-outcome pairs in which a significant interaction was found are included.
 The colors of the circles in the plots signify the relative significance of the association with darker red indicating a lower p-value.

 Figure 5